VaranTavers/huncomma/README.md

 This is a library, if you need an executable check out these repositories:
 * [huncomma_terminal](https://github.com/VaranTavers/huncomma_terminal)

+##Warning

+This library is still under development, it's public API is subject to change, there may be breaking changes on the master branch and on any version previous to 1.0!

 ## Methods that are used:
 No methods presented are correct all the time, so each method also returns a floating-point number, which represents the probability of needing a comma, if that method detects it.
 The end result is the combination these probabilities.